 These bowls or compartments were designed to hold the various dips that you prepare for your guests.

-If you don't have such fondue set, use small bowls or short glasses and make sure to rotate them through the evening so your guests can try all your dips.
+If you don't have such a fondue set, use small bowls or short glasses and make sure to rotate them through the evening so your guests can try all your dips.

 You can purchase fondue cheese online or from your local grocery store and grate it all.